 In addition to their known inaccuracies, there is no way for a third party to confirm the accuracy of the translated text.
 Non-certified translations will not be accepted in court.
 So if you try to submit a translation of your text that hasn't been completed by a professional, human translator and certified, its use will be rejected, and you'll be wasting your own time and money, in addition to that of the court itself.

-In addition to certified email translation, Translation Cloud can provide you with contract translation, court or legal interpreter services, and many other legal translation services you may need to accompany it.
+In addition to certified email translation, Translation Services USA can provide you with contract translation, court or legal interpreter services, and many other legal translation services you may need to accompany it.
 Be sure to read up on what we can provide, and don't be afraid to ask us any questions.

 Contact us now for more information on how our email translation services can help you now!